-Be it a video or an audio, interviews are inherently conversational, dynamic and engaging.
+Be it video or audio, interviews are inherently conversational, dynamic, and engaging.

-And it’s a win-win for both parties.
-The interviewer gets exposure to the new audience.
-And the interviewee gets to serve new engaging and authoritative content to his website visitors.
+The best part:t’s a win-win for both parties.
+The interviewer gets exposure to the new audience while the interviewee gets to serve new engaging and authoritative content to his website visitors.

 If you interview an industry influencer, you can request that they share the interview with their followers on social media.
 Think of the organic traffic you will drive from hundreds of thousands of their social media followers.

-As an example look at the engagement received by a recent interview of Derek Sivers on the Tim Ferriss Show.
+As an example look at the engagement received by a past interview of Derek Sivers on the Tim Ferriss Show.
 Derek tweeted the show’s link to his 283K followers.